dpgaspar/Flask-AppBuilder/examples/employees_with_masked_fields/README.rst

 Tested with Flask Appbuilder version 2.2.4 (eventually, it will need changes in file 'overrides.py' to work with higher versions of F.A.B).

+Below some screenshots taken from the demo app:

+screenshot1

+screenshot2

+screenshot3

+screenshot4

+screenshot5

+screenshot6